Carlosmcoelho/hicarlos.com/content/work.md

  - Participate in-depth incident handling;
  - Active Directory management, Microsoft Exchange Server, Microsoft Lync Server, Citrix Director and SCCM;
  - Liaise with support teams and vendors for knowledge transfer and ensuring a standard model of support is implemented;
  - Team lead backup, documentation (SOP) and preparing required reports;

- - Work closely with management to prioritise business goals (SLA);
- - Involved in the implementation of the L2 support.
+**Achievements:** *Involved in the implementation of the L2 support*

-**Achievements:** *Extraordinary level of support during the project reorganisation and constant actions towards improvements.
-Resulted the continuation of the business operation and business growth.*
 ___

 July.
 2015 – September 2016 –  **IT Senior Analyst** – HCL Technologies, Poland
 May.
 2014 – June 2015 –  **IT Analyst**

- - Dealing with customers remote;
+ - Dealing with customers (email, phone, chat);
  - Assess, prioritize, respond, and escalate issues accordingly;
  - Support desktop, laptop and mobile;
  - Windows, Office and business applications support;
  - Troubleshooting (hardware, software, network, printers, mobile OS);
  - Leading a team to improve the Service Level Agreement;
- - Documentation and preparing required reports;
+ - Team lead backup, documentation, training new joiners and preparing reports;
  - Operating ticketing tools.

-**Achievements:** *Lead a team responsible for data analysis and knowledge articles that improved in 28% the FCR performance of the project.
+**Achievements:** *Lead a team of two, responsible for data analysis and knowledge articles that improved in 28% the FCR performance of the project.
 Outstanding technical support that resulted in new services and more profits for the company.*
 ___

 Jan.
 2011 – Sep.
 2013 – **IT Technical Support** – Freelancer